XR Submission Rules and Regulations

 1.1 About DOK Leipzig

 The International Leipzig Festival for Documentary and Animated Film – in short: DOK Leipzig – is an annual festival for documentary and animated film.
-The festival is sponsored and organized by the city of Leipzig.
-It commissions the non-profit Leipzig-based DOK-Filmwochen GmbH with the preparation, implementation and management of the festival.
+The festival is organised by the city of Leipzig.
+It commissions the non-profit Leipzig-based Dok-Filmwochen GmbH with the preparation, realisation and management of the festival.

-The 64th edition will take place in Leipzig from 25 October to 31 October 2021, followed by an Online Edition with selected festival films.
+The 66th edition will take place in Leipzig from 8 October to 15 October 2023.

 1.2 About DOK Neuland